The Duchess of Wire Design+

 There is a very special bond between Beth Ann and Dad – more than just love.
 I do not know how else to describe it other than it was very special.

-TogetheDSCF0083r, Dad and Beth Ann continued with their passions and engaged in others – Bilco was their family; miniature doll houses; and Beth with her jewellery.
-ThroDSCF0012ugh their passions they built a life together replete with friendships that have stood the test of time.
+Together, Dad and Beth Ann continued with their passions and engaged in others – Bilco was their family; miniature doll houses; and Beth with her jewellery.
+Through their passions they built a life together replete with friendships that have stood the test of time.

 Dad firmly believed in family.
 He firmly believed in the welfare of his children and his grandchildren.
 Given his personal life experiences it is easy to understand why.